danmasta/config/README.md

 `CONFIG_GROUP` | config-group | Name of the config group file to load.
 This is a middle config file loaded in the chain.
 Default is `undefined`
 `CONFIG` | config | Name of the config file to load.
 This is a middle config file loaded in the chain.
 Default is `undefined` `CONFIG_ID` | config-id | Name of the config ID to load.
 This is the last config file loaded so it's the most specific and will override all others in the chain.
 Default is `undefined`
+`NODE_ENV` | node-env | Name of the environment file to load.
+This is the second config file loaded in the chain.
+Default is `undefined`

 #### Example
 You can pass config names as cmd arguments or env variables and they will be set as environment variables *before* config files are loaded.
 This means you can do things like: